 Unfortunately, not all of every working day will be spent earning money.
 Here are a few examples of reasons why you may sometimes find yourself working hard but earning nothing:

-- travelling to and from jobs, or to get tools and materials from a supplier
+- travelling to and from jobs, or to get tools, equipment or materials from a supplier

-Sometimes you may find that you are unable to work at all, because:
+Sometimes you may find that you are unable to work at all, for example because you are waiting for equipment to be delivered or you are ill.

-Take all of these factors into account when you are estimating the maximum number of productive hours that you can work each month.
+Take all of these factors into account when estimating the maximum number of productive hours that you can work each month.
 Be realistic!
 When you plan your working schedules, try to minimise the amount of time that will be wasted.
+For example, you may be able to build a contingency into your work schedule so that you can move straight on to another job if for any reason you are unable to work at the original one.